richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ms.date: 03/31/2025
 ---

-# Invite Government Community Cloud High (GCC-High) users to your Viva Glint tenant
+# Invite Government Cloud users to your Viva Glint tenant

 Microsoft Viva Glint is available for commercial tenants but isn't available for Government Community Cloud (GCC) or Government Community Cloud High (GCC-High) entities.
-For organizations with Viva Glint installed to a commercial tenant, admins can invite users that need dashboard access from GCC-High cloud tenants as B2B collaboration users.
-Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience described in this article when inviting GCC-High users to your commercial tenant.
+For organizations with Viva Glint installed to a commercial tenant, admins can invite users that need dashboard access from GCC or GCC-High cloud tenants as B2B collaboration users.
+Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience described in this article when inviting GCC or GCC-High users to your commercial tenant.

 > [!NOTE]
 > Cross-tenant synchronization and multitenant organization don't currently support cross-cloud setups.